 We provided a block in this section for the witness signature, address, and phone number.
 We provided a second block, to the right of the first block, for the signature of a second witness, if required.

-When we attest to the claimant’s signature on Form SSA-827, we document the attestation in the witness box, see DI 11005.056.
+When we attest to the claimant’s signature on Form SSA-827, we document the attestation in the witness box see DI 11005.056.

 If the claimant signs by mark, the witness signature is required and the witness block must be completed.

-NOTE: If the field office (FO) receives a non-attested Form SSA-827 without the signature of a witness, we continue to process the claim.
+IMPORTANT: If the field office (FO) receives a non-attested Form SSA-827 without the signature of a witness, we continue to process the claim.
 Do not delay the claim to seek the claimant's witnessed signature unless the claimant signed Form SSA-827 by mark or the FO knows from experience that certain sources require a witnessed signature.